ZiGmaX809/Dox/README.md

   └── vite.config.ts
 ```

-## 🚨
+## Be aware

-By default, this template integrates Node.js in the Renderer process.
+🚨 By default, this template integrates Node.js in the Renderer process.
 If you don't need it, you just remove the option below.
 [Because it will modify the default config of Vite](https://github.com/electron-vite/vite-plugin-electron/tree/main/packages/electron-renderer#config-presets-opinionated).

 ```diff
 # vite.config.ts